Edward Snowden: NSA sub-contractor

-In his May 2014 interview with NBC News, Snowden accused the U.S. government of trying to use one position here or there in his career to distract from the totality of his experience, downplaying him as a "low-level analyst."
+In his May 2014 interview with NBC News, Snowden accused the US government of trying to use one position here or there in his career to distract from the totality of his experience, downplaying him as a "low-level analyst".
 In his words, he was "trained as a spy in the traditional sense of the word in that I lived and worked undercover overseas—pretending to work in a job that I'm not—and even being assigned a name that was not mine."
-He said he'd worked for the NSA undercover overseas, and for the DIA had developed sources and methods to keep information and people secure "in the most hostile and dangerous environments around the world.
+He said he had worked for the NSA undercover overseas, and for the DIA had developed sources and methods to keep information and people secure "in the most hostile and dangerous environments around the world.
 So when they say I'm a low-level systems administrator, that I don't know what I'm talking about, I'd say it's somewhat misleading."
-In a June interview with Globo TV, Snowden reiterated that he "was actually functioning at a very senior level."
+In a June interview with Globo TV, Snowden reiterated that he "was actually functioning at a very senior level".
 In a July interview with The Guardian, Snowden explained that, during his NSA career, "I began to move from merely overseeing these systems to actively directing their use.
 Many people don't understand that I was actually an analyst and I designated individuals and groups for targeting."
 Snowden subsequently told Wired that while at Dell in 2011, "I would sit down with the CIO of the CIA, the CTO of the CIA, the chiefs of all the technical branches.
 They would tell me their hardest technology problems, and it was my job to come up with a way to fix them."